What is the Importance of Financial Analysis?

 QlikView, SAS, and MATLAB are preferred for customizable financial analysis and include statistical analysis accounting tools in their sophisticated software.
 It is a great tool for analysts, traders and programmers.

 The analysis of financial statements is crucial for the following reasons:

-1. The shares investment and holding: The company is owned by its shareholders and repeated transfers and trading in shares happens with such investments.
-Time and again, they may have to make decisions whether they have to continue with the based on the price, profit and reliability factors, among others.
-A company’s analysis in the financial statement is crucial to make decisions since it reflects all information which is meaningful to the shareholder’s decision process.
+1. The shares investment and holding: The company is owned by its shareholders and repeated transfers and trading in shares happen with such investments.
+Time and again, they may have to make decisions on whether they have to continue with the based on the price, profit and reliability factors, among others.
+A company's analysis in the financial statement is crucial to making decisions since it reflects all information that is meaningful to the shareholder's decision process.

-Thus comparison of statements in the recent past, the future goals and predicted performances are endemic to the decision making of shareholders, company and analyst too.
+Thus, in comparison to statements in the recent past, the future goals and predicted performances are endemic to the decision making of shareholders, company and analysts too.